lhjt/vlab-relay/README.md

 This project is made of the following 3 binaries:

 1. [client](/client) - the CLI application run on the student's machine.
-2. [runner](/runner) - the client application that remains running on VLab.
+2. [runner](/runner) - the runner application that remains running on VLab and executes the commands on the VLab instance.
 3. [server](/server) - the relay server that is used as an intermediary between the `client` and the `runner`.

 ## Usage